cirosantilli/ruby-cheat/bundler/README.md

 - `BUNDLE_PATH: vendor/bundle`: set the path to install gems under.

-    The default is the user local `~/.bundle`, but you could make it a global shared directory if you have sudo.
+    The default is the user local `~/.bundle`, but you could make it a global shared directory if you have `sudo`.

     One good per project option is the `.bundle` directory itself.